-There is an increasing amount of data that indicates that spirochetes are involved in the pathogenesis of AD.
-This review presents historic and new data related to the involvement of spirochetes in AD.
+Increasing amount of data indicate that spirochetes are involved in the pathogenesis of Alzheimer's disease.
+Here we review historic and new data related to the involvement of spirochetes in Alzheimer's disease.
 All positive and negative data are included.
-The goal was to critically analyze the association and causality between spirochetes and AD, based on the substantial amount of data available and on established criteria of Koch and Hill
+The goal was to critically analyze the association and causality between spirochetes and Alzheimer's disease, based on the substantial amount of data available and on established objective criteria of Koch and Hill

 F1000 evaluation: "An infectious origin of Alzheimer'sdisease has been suggested for many decades.
 In a wonderfully synthetic review, a convincing role for neurospirochetesis made.
 This review opens a new perspective on the pathogenesis of Alzheimer's and other neurodegenerative diseases."

 In this review all pathogens (bacteria and viruses) were considered.
 All positive and negative data were included.
-In addition to the critical review of available data suggestions for future investigations are included.
+In addition to the critical review of available data, the molecular mechanisms involved in chronic slowly progressive infectious dementia and suggestions for future investigations are included.

 Amyloid beta, which is the most important biological marker of Alzheimer's disease, revealed to be an anttimicrobial peptide (AMP) following an excellent team work between several Universities such as Mass.
 General Institute for Neurodegenerative Disease and Dept. of Neurology, Boston University School of Medicine, Beth Israel Deaconess Medical Center, Uppsala University, Uppsala, Sweden and Boston University, Boston, MA.